jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   [qbanks]: #question-banks

-USMLE World is the best choice for STEP1 dedicated study, but throughout the year and even at the start of your dedicated study period, you'll want to work through either of the following standard question banks.
+[USMLE World](#uworld) is the best choice for STEP1 dedicated study, but you want to save it until that time.
+Throughout the year and even at the start of your dedicated study period, you'll want to work through either of the following standard question banks.

 ## [USMLE-Rx Qmax](https://www.usmle-rx.com/content/step-1-qmax)